-The Reduction Zone season is Sept.
-15, 2018 through Jan.
-31, 2019.
-The bag limit for the Reduction Zones is 10 deer, of which only one can be antlered.
-Individuals hunting in a designated Reduction Zone who are attempting to satisfy the Reduction Zone bag limit must harvest an antlerless deer before harvesting an antlered deer (a.k.a. earn-a-buck).
-The earn-a-buck requirement only applies to the Reduction Zone bag limit.
-The Reduction Zone bag limit is in addition to all other bag limits.
-(See Deer Seasons, Licenses, & Equipment for deer bag limits.)
+The Deer Reduction Zone season is Sept.
+15, 2020 through Jan.
+31, 2021.
+The bag limit for the reduction zones is 10 deer, of which only one can be antlered.
+Individuals hunting in a designated reduction zone who are attempting to satisfy the reduction zone bag limit must harvest an antlerless deer before harvesting an antlered deer (aka earn-a-buck).
+The earn-a-buck requirement only applies to the reduction zone bag limit.
+The reduction zone bag limit is in addition to all other bag limits (Deer Seasons, Licenses & Equipment).

-A Reduction Zone license has been established to replace previous requirements to possess a regular archery, extra archery or bonus antlerless license.
-The Reduction Zone license allows an individual to harvest one deer per license in a defined Reduction Zone.
+A Deer Reduction Zone license has been established to replace previous requirements to possess a regular archery, extra archery, or bonus antlerless license.
+The Deer Reduction Zone license allows an individual to harvest one deer per license in a defined reduction zone.

-Hunters attempting to satisfy the Reduction Zone bag limits must have a Reduction Zone, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license, or meet a license exemption.
-The bundle license is not valid when working toward the Reduction Zone bag limit.
+Hunters attempting to satisfy the reduction zone bag limits must have a Deer Reduction Zone, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license, or meet a license exemption.
+The bundle license is not valid when working toward the reduction zone bag limit.
 A valid license is required for each deer taken.

 The season does not override any local ordinances restricting shooting of firearms and bows.

-Where allowed by local ordinances, firearms legal for deer hunting can be used in Reduction Zones from Nov.
-17, 2018 to Jan.
-31, 2019.
+Where allowed by local ordinances, firearms legal for deer hunting can be used in reduction zones from Nov.
+14, 2020 to Jan.
+31, 2021.

-Hunter orange clothing requirements must be followed to hunt deer with a firearm in a Reduction Zone.
-Hunters must obtain permission from landowners to hunt on their property.
-(For a private land permission form, see Permission to Hunt on Private Land (PDF).)
+Hunters must follow hunter orange clothing requirements to hunt deer with a firearm in a reduction zone.
+Hunters must obtain permission from landowners to hunt on private property.

 Deer Reduction Zones may be altered annually at the DNR director’s discretion based on deer population management needs.
-Please visit wildlife.IN.gov/8534.htm to see a current map and zone descriptions.
+Please visit deer.dnr.IN.gov to see a current map and zone descriptions.

 Immediately upon killing a deer, the hunter must complete a temporary tag on paper that states the hunter’s name, address, sex of the deer, license number (if applicable) of the individual who took the deer, and the day and month of the kill.
 A hunter is not required to place the tag on the deer while dragging it out of the field as long as the hunter has filled out and is carrying the required information.
 A hunter must maintain immediate custody of and visual contact with the deer carcass unless the completed temporary transportation tag is attached.
-The tag must be attached to the deer before the hunter leaves the deer or loads the deer in a vehicle.
+The tag must be attached to the deer before the hunter leaves the deer.

 Hunters are required to register their harvested deer within 48 hours of the kill.
 This can be done one of three ways:

-- Self reporting online through the DNR’s CheckIN Game system (CheckINGame.dnr.IN.gov)
+- Online through the DNR’s CheckIN Game system (CheckINGame.dnr.IN.gov)

 - Calling 800-419-1326 (a $3 fee applies)

-- Finding a check station, or license retailer who will enter the information for you through CheckIN Game.
+- Find a check station or license retailer who will enter the information for you through CheckIN Game